sdzx-1/typed-gui/README.md

 ![framewrok](data/framework.png)

-The state machine on the right changes the state of the state machine according to the received message, and performs some internal operations at the same time.
-These actions will change the changes in the intermediate state.

-The UI part on the left detects the changes in the intermediate state and builds a new UI interface based on the intermediate state.
+The UI first renders the interface to register the event, the FSM Handler waits for the event to be passed in, and then processes the event.
+This cycle continues.

 The overall structure is so simple!